 Chard (1964) Ltd is the largest privately owned coin and bullion dealer in the United Kingdom.
-Voted the UK Bullion Dealer of the Year for three years running, we offer a personal service based on our customer’s individual needs.
+Voted the UK Bullion Dealer of the Year for four years running, we offer a personal service based on our customer’s individual needs.
 Established in Blackpool for over 50 years, Lawrence Chard formed the business in 1964.
 With his expertise in the coin and bullion industry as well as his passion for numismatics, he is a well-known character in the trade and is often sought after for his opinions on rare coins.

 With over 50 years in the coin and bullion trade we really do know our stuff, although we learn new things every day!
 All our team are trained in identifying fakes, grading coins and buying and selling all coins, bullion and jewellery.
 We guarantee that every time you telephone Chard your call will be answered in-house by a trained member of staff – and if you should happen to get a trainee they will let you know and ask if you are happy to be a part of their learning journey.

 We would love to say that our motto is to "inform, educate and entertain” but unfortunately Lord Reith beat us to it at the BBC about 100 years ago, so our motto is “Inform, Educate and Inspire.”
 Our websites are about a 50 / 50 split of information pages and product pages.
 We prefer to give our customers good quality, impartial information and advice, to help them come to the best decision, rather than use pushy hype and salesmanship.
 In an industry where knowledge is key we believe it is extremely important to be transparent, and we publish our premiums, so they are there for all to see.
 We are happy to discuss our margins with anyone who asks and do not hide behind prices or complicated formulae.

 What We Do